 SmartComposite Hybrid Workflow

 To ensure these cases are successful, it is imperative to plan accordingly.
-If the case is not properly planned, it can lead to poorly placed implants that can make achieving a successful result difficult and lead to patient dissatisfaction.
+If the case is not properly planned, it can result in poorly placed implants, making it difficult to achieve a successful outcome and leading to patient dissatisfaction.

 To properly plan a case like this, it is important to look for any esthetic issues that may have been caused as a result of bone loss.
 In addition, the vertical clearance must be evaluated as well as the smile line.